Boise State vs. New Mexico NCAA Football Odds, Plays and Insights | November 20, 2021

 New Mexico Stats and Trends

-- The Lobos have yet to cover the spread this year when underdogs by 27.5 points or more.
+- The Lobos have been underdogs by 27.5 points or more one time this year and have not covered the spread once.

-- New Mexico's games this year have eclipsed the over/under in 33.3% of its opportunities (three times in nine games with a set point total).
+- New Mexico's games this season have gone over the total in three out of nine opportunities (33.3%).

-- New Mexico is 0-1 against the spread and 2-0 overall in games when it records more than 20.1 points.
+- When New Mexico records more than 20.1 points, it is 0-1 against the spread and 2-0 overall.

-- The Lobos have turned the ball over 16 times, five fewer times than the Broncos have forced turnovers (21).
+- The Lobos have 16 giveaways this season, while the Broncos have 21 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.